YashwantChauhan/logFile-API/README.md

 ## Update

--*Now Using fs.promises*
+- *Now Using fs.promises*
--*Any no. of files can be added to logFiles folder alphabetically*
+- *Any no. of files can be added to logFiles folder alphabetically*

 ## Technologies Used
 - NodeJS